-Read the criteria for the Communities Project Fund (CPF) and consider whether your project will:
+Read the Sustainability Checklist for the Communities Project Fund (CPF) and consider how your project will meet the key criteria for the fund below:

-- further the purpose of conserving and enhancing the natural beauty. - tackle environmental, economic, social and cultural issues. - have the support and involvement of communities within the AONB. - bring people together in partnership to tackle problems. - demonstrate innovation and best practice. - involve young people.
+- further the purpose of conserving and enhancing the natural beauty. - tackle environmental, economic, social and cultural issues. - have the support and involvement of communities within the National Landscape. - bring people together in partnership to tackle problems. - demonstrate innovation and best practice. - involve young people.

-Your project will be assessed against these criteria.
+Your project will be assessed against these criteria and how it helps to deliver the National Landscape purposes.
 In your application you will need to tell us exactly how your proposals match them.